datamintsGmbH/datamints_locallang_builder/Documentation/ChangeLog/Index.rst

 - hotfix for wrong format of api-request;
 - changed order of alert-component when a critical error occurs
 - Modified the locallang-prefixes to match the ident "datamintslocallangbuilder" instead of the old extension ident "locallangbuilder"

-Version 1.0.6
+- Replaced all places where "locallangbuilder" appeared (Thanks to @opi99 ) Version 1.0.6
 -------------